duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 At this point, you can follow the directions in the README to build and test locally if you would like.
 However, even easier, you can simply commit your changes to git and push them to GitHub, and GitHub actions can do the compilation for you!
+GitHub actions will also run tests on your extension to validate it is working properly.

 > Note The instructions are not written for a Windows audience, so we recommend GitHub Actions in that case!